bashrc2/epicyon/README.md

 In the most common case you'll be using systemd to set up a daemon to run the server.

+The following instructions install Epicyon to the **/etc** directory.
+It's not essential that it be installed there, and it could be in any other preferred directory.

 Add a dedicated user so that we don't have to run as root.

 ``` bash